BenProtus/cmsi-355/homework4/short-answer-problems.md

 ## 30.14 - How can two parties use public key encryption to sign a contract that is then sent to a third party?

+Party A and party B sign the contract with their digital signatures then encrypt it with the third party's public key.
+The third party can verify the data is unmodified and is the only one who can decrypt it.

 ## 30.17 - Many commercial firewall products allow a manager to specify packets to deny as well as packets to accept.
 What is the disadvantage of a configuration that allows denial?

+Specifying what type of packets are allowed is the better implementation of packet filtering called whitelisiting.
+Creating a packet whitelist clearly defines the packets allowed into a network whereas a blacklist would need to be much longer and more comprehensive to block everything.

 ## 30.21 - Consider a DPI system that searches for a string of K bytes in each packet.
 If a packet contains 1486 bytes of payload, what is the worst case number of comparisons that must be made to examine the packet assuming a straightforward matching algorithm?

+The worst case number of comparisons would be 1486.
+Iterating through each K byte combinations.